 A little over two years ago I joined Flexport as the lead designer and one of the first full-time employees in a small office in SOMA.
 I remember how lucky I felt to be working with amazing people on the ambitious goal to design the new operating system for global trade, but there were some days when I wondered what the hell I had gotten myself into.
 I left a great job at a respected tech company in silicon valley to work on a moonshot.

 Since these early days, our growth has exploded.
 We now have offices across the world.
 Just in the last year we’ve grown headcount by 5X, revenue by 10X, and onboarded more than 700 active clients.
 And we have a long way to go.

 I have distilled the top 3 lessons I have learned while leading design at Flexport.
 I hope this article will help designers in a similar situation survive the rollercoaster.

 Show the role of design

-At a high-growth startup there isn’t the structure or people in place for design to be understood, and the company landscape constantly changes.
-It is important that the business leaders understand the different ways design fits into the company.
+At a high-growth startup, there isn’t the structure or people in place for design to be understood, and the company landscape continually changes.
+It is crucial that the business leaders understand the different ways design fits into the company.